First lessons and training

 From 1985 to 2005 John taught Alexander Technique at the Royal Academy of Music and has continued since then to have an interest in working with performing artists.
 Together with similarly experienced colleagues he has formed the Performing Self to offer advanced Alexander teaching to performers and professional development courses for Alexander teachers.
 From 2009 to 2016 he ran a Teacher Training Course in Central London and now runs small post-graduate training classes for teachers.

-John's private practice is at the Alexander Centre in Covent Garden where he sees people from a variety of backgrounds: solicitors, barristers, students, musicians, actors, and business men and women interested in alleviating back and neck pain, coping better with stress, optimising energy levels, developing mindful awareness and improving performance.
+John has recently moved to Hampshire.
+For some 30 years his private practice was at the Alexander Centre in Covent Garden where he saw people from a variety of backgrounds: solicitors, barristers, students, musicians, actors, and business men and women interested in alleviating back and neck pain, coping better with stress, optimising energy levels, developing mindful awareness and improving performance.